syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-C-Sharp-VB-NET.md

 ## Creating a PDF document with table

-The following code example shows how to create a PDF document with a simple table.
+The following code example shows how to generate a PDF document with a simple table.
 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 //Create a new PDF document